-After increasing by 3.1 percent through the first eight months of the year, our national rent index has now fallen by 0.1 percent in each of the past two months.
-Year-over-year growth currently stands at 2.7 percent, falling in between the levels from the two prior years.
+Despite the fact that peak summer rental season is now over, our national rent index rose by 0.1 percent over the past month.
+Year-over-year growth currently stands at 1.1 percent, trailing the levels from the two prior years.

-Rents down month-over-month in 73 of 100 largest cities
+Rents up M/M in 61 of 100 largest cities

-Note that rents declined month-over-month in 73 of the nation's 100 largest cities, whereas last month only 49 cities saw rents fall and in September only 23 cities saw rent decreases.
-Despite the seasonal slowdown, rents are still up year-over-year in 89 of the 100 largest cities.
+Rents increased month-over-month in 61 of the nation's 100 largest cities.
+For comparison, 59 of these cities saw rents decrease last month.
+That said, rents are still up year-over-year in most of the nations largest markets -- 83 of the 100 largest cities have seen rents increase over the past twelve months.
 The chart below shows how rents have changed over the past year for the five cities that experienced the fastest growth:

 Few cities experiencing Y/Y rent declines